NASA-PDS/registry/docker/README.md

 * registry-loader-test - Downloads and harvests test data with the Registry loader
 * elasticsearch - Starts Elasticsearch
 * registry-api - Starts the Registry API
-* big-data-harvest-server - Starts the Big Data Harvest Server
+* registry-harvest-service - Starts the Registry Harvest Service
-* big-data-crawler-server - Starts the Big Data Crawler Server
+* registry-crawler-service- Starts the Registry Crawler Service
-* big-data-harvest-client - Starts the Big Data Harvest Client
+* registry-harvest-cli - Starts the Registry Harvest CLI

 Also, the docker-compose.yml file contains following profiles.